nestauk/show_homes/README.md

 make install
 ```

 `make install` may take a while and and could potentially throw an error for AWS+Metaflow like below, but that's fine.
-`make install` may take a while and and could potentially throw an error for AWS+Metaflow like below, but that's fine.

 ```